Best Internet Speed for Online Gaming 2026

 • Best connections: Fiber is ideal for low latency, while 5G home internet is improving but can be variable.
 Satellite works in rural areas but has very high latency.

-• Other factors: Watch out for packet loss and jitter—even with fast speeds, these can ruin your experience.
+• Other factors: Watch out for packet loss and jitter—even at high speeds, they can ruin your experience.

 • Optimization tips: Use Ethernet, optimize router placement/settings, minimize network congestion, and test speeds regularly.